 \subsection{Structure of Gradients}

-Inspired by pruning techniques, we minimize the mean squared error (MSE) $\mathcal{L}_{\text{MSE}}$ between the outputs of models $f_{k},f'_{k}$, where both are trained on $f_{k-1}$ with trainable parameter set $P_0$ and $P$, respectively.
+Inspired by pruning techniques, we expect to minimize the mean squared error (MSE) $\mathcal{L}_{\text{MSE}}$ between subsequent models $f_{k}$ and $f'_{k}$, where they both are trained from the model $f_{k-1}$ with trainable parameters $P_0$ and $P$, respectively.
 For SGD optimizers, we derive the bound:

-For AdamW optimizers, $\mathcal{L}_{MSE}$ admits a similar bound through $\nabla W$ in most cases (Appendix \ref{sec: grdprf}).
-Thus, gradient magnitudes in $P$ provide an upper bound for the approximation error, while prioritizing larger gradients yields tighter bounds.
-We therefore seek optimal subsets $P$ to capture the parameters with large gradient magnitudes.
+For AdamW, an analogous bound $\mathcal{L}_{MSE}$ holds in terms of $\nabla W$ in most cases (Appendix \ref{sec: grdprf}).
+Thus, gradient magnitudes lay in $P$ provide an upper bound for the approximation error, while retaining parameters with the largest gradient magnitudes to adjust tightens the bound.

-Ideally, selecting the $top\text{-}K$ entries of $\nabla W$ would suffice, but storing and fine-tuning sparse matrices compromises efficiency.
-Instead, we claim that a suitable pattern for $P$ corresponds to the parameters in subnet $S=(X_{S}, Y_{S}, W_{X_S, Y_{S}})$, i.e., all connections between the input neuron set $X_{S}$ and the output neuron set $Y_{S}$.
+Ideally, selecting the $\text{Top-}K$ entries of $\nabla W$ is theoretically optimal, but storing and fine-tuning sparse matrices compromises the efficiency.
+Instead, we claim that a suitable selection pattern for $P$ corresponds to a structured subnet $S=(X_{S}, Y_{S}, W_{X_S, Y_{S}})$, i.e., all connections between input neuron set $X_{S}$ and output neuron set $Y_{S}$.

-To validate this selection paradigm, Figure \ref{fig:grad} visualizes the gradient magnitude distributions in LLaMA-2 7B's \texttt{proj\_v} layer: The 32 attention heads exhibit a significant disparity in attention scores, while gradients strongly correlate with output neurons $Y_S$.
-In particular, a consistent subset of input neurons $X_S$ (green markers, x-axis) contributes dominantly to all attention heads.
-The sparse pattern remains consistent in MLP layers (Appendix \ref{sec: grdobs}).
-We therefore focus on fine-tuning subnet $S=(X_{S}, Y_{S}, W_{X_S,Y_{S}})$ - termed the \textit{core subnet} - rather than the entire network.
+To validate this selection paradigm, Figure \ref{fig:grad} visualizes the gradient magnitude distributions in LLaMA-2 7B's \texttt{proj\_v} layer.
+Across the 32 attention heads, the gradient norms exhibit pronounced skewness and are highly correlated with the corresponding output neurons $Y_S$.
+On the other hand, a consistent set of input neurons $X_S$ (green markers, x-axis) contributes dominantly to all attention heads.
+The sparse pattern also holds in MLP layers (Appendix \ref{sec: grdobs}).
+Consequently, we restrict the fine-tuning space to subnet structures $S$ - termed the \textit{core subnet} - rather than the entire network.